eloraiby/cppForth/README.md

 Simply to learn the language and use it on my RPI Zero W. I like puzzles and using it is like solving a puzzle for each function.

 ## Forth in a product ?
 IMHO, I would hardly see Forth (the language) fit for a modern productive environment with multicore, networked machines.
 I know I don't have that much experience with Forth to be productive with it (information is very scarce to say the least).
-I have a very hard time promoting functionnal programming languages at work.
-Stack VM on the other hand are very interresting and it's no secret that the most performing VM platforms are stack based ones (.Net and JVM).
-Stack machines are here to stay.
+I have a very hard time promoting functionnal programming languages at work, promoting Forth will be an order of magnitude more difficult.

+Stack VM on the other hand are another subject and it's no secret that the most performing VM platforms are stack based ones (.Net and JVM): Stack machines are here to stay.

 That said, some remarkable projects used and still use Forth or a Forth dialect:
 - Skia (2D compositing/rendering) used to have an embedded forth ([5yrs old code](https://github.com/servo/skia/tree/master/forth)), that code perished long time ago : [up to date code](https://github.com/google/skia/tree/master/src).